makrasnov100/recursive-install/README.md

 A small utility to recursively run `npm install` in any child directory that has a `package.json` file excluding sub directories of `node_modules`.

+Preinstall
+---
+You will need an `NPM_TOKEN` environment variable, and it should contain your npm `Auth Token`

 Install
 ---
 `$ npm i -g recursive-install`